LorenzoResurreccion/Personal-Website/README.md

 # Personal Website

-The website was built using the starting template of React + vite and then also uttilized react-bootstrap for various components.
+The website was built using the starting template of React + vite and then also utilized react-bootstrap for various components.

-To further use this as a learinng experience I created a simple api to go with this website that basically just syas hello!
+To further use this as a learning experience I created a simple API to go with this website that basically just says hello!

-Although not published yet, my plan is to eventually use AWS to host my website.
+The website has now been deployed on aws using s3, route53, and cloudfront